-These criteria were converted to a set of decision steps to facilitate efficient screening decisions and inter-screener reliability:
+These criteria were converted to a set of decision steps to facilitate efficient screening decisions and interscreener reliability;

-- Does the paper have anything to do with climate change?
-If the paper does not explicitly or implicitly draw connections between the objectives, methods, or findings and global climate change, global warming, global change, or changes that are driven by global atmospheric variables, then the answer is no. If the answer is yes, proceed to criterion number 2. - 2.
+- 1. Does the paper have anything to do with climate change?
+If the paper does not explicitly or implicitly draw connections between the objectives, methods, or findings and global climate change, global warming, global change, or changes that are driven by global atmospheric variables, then the answer is no. If the answer is yes proceed to criterion number 2. - 2.
 Does the paper report on analyses of empirical data (i.e., data derived from observation or experience; not theoretical or simulated) or a systematic review of empirical research?
-If the paper presents concepts and theories not grounded in empirical research, puts forth propositions without clear descriptions of methods, or presents the results of simulations that are not based on empirical data, then the answer is no. If the answer is yes, proceed to criterion number 3. - 3.
+If the paper presents concepts and theories not grounded in empirical research, puts forth propositions without clear descriptions of methods, or the results of simulations that are not based on empirical data, then the answer is no. If the answer is yes, proceed to criterion number 3: - 3.
 Does the paper report on findings about changes in human systems OR human-assisted changes in natural systems intended for adaptation in human systems (i.e., what people think and do)?
-If the paper reports on biological/ecological conditions and processes, then the answer is no. If the answer is yes, proceed to criterion number 4.
+If the paper reports on biological/ecological conditions and processes then the answer is no)?
+If the answer is yes, proceed to criterion number 4: - 4.
+Does the paper report on how people respond to environmental change, including factors that influence how people respond?
+If the paper reports the results of an assessment of vulnerability or impacts from climate change, the answer is no)?
+If the answer is yes, proceed to criterion number 5.